Who Is Kismet Flowers?

 What’s My Story?

 I had a career with an ad agency for 13 years.
 It made me who I am professionally.
 As the journey of life continued, it was simply time for a change.
 The family goal and motto became to “spend more time and energy into the things that you love.”
 So we did.
 I love flowers and have always enjoyed gardening, but I was never an expert.
 So, I took classes; I found mentors.
-I created for friends and family.
-And now, years later, Kismet continues to bloom!
+I got my hands busy creating.
+And now, more than 5 years later, Kismet continues to bloom!
 I am fulfilling a dream doing what I love.
-It’s a thrill applying my creative talent to make clients’ visions come to life.
+It’s a thrill.
+Sometimes you just have to jump.
+I did.
+This path was Kismet for me. (wink wink)

 What’s In a Name?

 I thought I was crazy for leaving a great career with a company that encouraged and supported my growth.
 Was this a midlife crisis?
 I’d never restarted my journey before.
-During the time off focusing on the kid and contemplating the path, little things would happen.
-It was the feeling of knowing I was on the right path.
+During the time off focusing on the kid and contemplating my own path, little things would happen.
+Little things that left you with that feeling of knowing I was on the right path.
 It was going to be ok.
 It was the husband that one day said, “Corynn, it’s kismet.”
 It was.
 It felt kismet!!!